Ahrimdon/cs-surf-parser/README.md

   - [License](#license)

 ## Introduction
 Haven't you always wanted to neatly organize your Counter-Strike surf times?
 Well now you can!
-Counter-Strike Surf Times Parser is a handy Python script that allows you to parse and sort your Counter-Strike surf times with ease.
+Counter-Strike Surf Parser is a handy Python script that allows you to parse and sort your Counter-Strike surf times with ease.
 The script offers three different sorting methods - Rank, Time, or Alphabetical Order of the map name.
 This allows you to have a concise and organized view of your best (or worst) surf times!

 ## Features
 - **Efficient Parsing**: Efficiently parses your Counter-Strike surf times from your `console.log`.